TAMS-Group/tams_lwr/README.md

 | Kuka LWR                  | Perception                       |

 ## Introduction
-- our setup uses the FRI (fast-research-interface) for real-time communication with the arm controller at 100Hz+.
+- Our setup uses the FRI (fast-research-interface) for real-time communication with the arm controller at 100Hz+.
-- the ROS node is an improved version of the `FRILibrary` code from Torsten Kröger and the `Reflexxes-TypeII` real-time motion generation, providing joint-position goals, velocity goals, trajectory execution, and both joint and cartesian compliance modes.
-See the `ros_fri` package for details
+- The ROS node is an improved version of the `FRILibrary` code from Torsten Kröger and the `Reflexxes-TypeII` real-time motion generation, providing joint-position goals, velocity goals, trajectory execution, and both joint and Cartesian compliance modes.
+See the `ros_fri` package for details.
-- startup of the robot is a bit fiddly, make sure to select the correct tool and coordinate base system at startup, and see below for detailed instructions and tips [doc here](doc/kuka_quick_start_guide/quick_start_kuka.md).
+- Startup of the robot is a bit fiddly, make sure to select the correct tool and coordinate base system at startup, and see below for detailed instructions and tips [doc here](doc/kuka_quick_start_guide/quick_start_kuka.md).
-- once the KUKA controller detects a motion anomaly it basically locks up.
+- Once the KUKA controller detects a motion anomaly it basically locks up.
 Restart the robot and the ROS nodes.

 ## ROS workspace setup
 - In your workspace